Pl0p/Modular_Synth/List_by_function.md

  - [Dual VC ADDSR](https://sowa.synth.net/modular/vcaddsr.html) : 5 stages, bipolar and voltage controlled.
 ADDSR stands for Attack, Decay 1, Decay 2, Sustain, Release
  - [Envelope generator ADSR](https://www.yusynth.net/Modular/EN/ADSR/index.html) : This envelope generator is based on a classical monostable configuration of the 555
  - [AR - EG](https://syinsi.com/projects/building-the-areg/) Syinsi
+ - [AR](http://familjenronnberg.se/~niklas/diy/eurorack/ar/) : a simple dual envelope generator with Attack and Release (AR) with loop
+ - [ADSR](http://familjenronnberg.se/~niklas/diy/eurorack/adsr/) : It outputs two CVs, one inverted.
+The envelope generator is based on the ASM-1 ADSR
+ - [ADSR v2](http://familjenronnberg.se/~niklas/diy/eurorack/adsr2/) : There is a range switch for easier adjustment, as well as a loop-function so the envelope generator can be used as a LFO

 # VCA
  - [Blinds](http://mutable-instruments.net/modules/blinds) : Quad VC-polarizer